 Josh’s research takes an evolutionary approach to studying the emergence of phenomena related to culture, religion, and morality.
 In previous empirical papers, Josh has explored the dynamics of incipient human groups, the motivational and cognitive origins of religious belief, and the psychological mechanisms behind homophily.
 He has also authored reviews and theory papers where he has applied a cultural lens to revenge, social norms, and negotiation.
 Josh has been trained as an experimental psychologist, but often collaborates with anthropologists, computer scientists, and philosophers, and uses computational and ethnographic methods to compliment behavioral and neuroscience experimentation.
 He also values the importance of policy-relevant research, and has applied his theory-driven insights to reduce intercultural hostility in the Middle East, and to deconstruct the current American election cycle.

-Outside of research, Josh works as a core member of the non-profit organization Useful Science, which focuses on parsing and communicating brief, peer-reviewed summaries of scientific papers to large audiences.
+Outside of research, Josh works as a member of the non-profit organization Useful Science, which focuses on parsing and communicating brief, peer-reviewed summaries of scientific papers to large audiences.
 For the past year, Josh has co-hosted Useful Science’s podcast, where popular summaries are discussed in depth.